Combe Martin lies on the western fringes of Exmoor

 Combe Martin Bay has a shingle and sand beach when the tide is high, but at low tide there is a lovely sandy beach with lots of rockpools to investigate, making the area ideal for family holidays.
 There are spectacular views across the bay to dramatic headlands beyond, the small, peaceful cove has changed little over the years.

 The South West Coast Path passes through the village offering spectacular walking.
 Leaving the village towards Lynmouth gives you one of the highest climbs on the whole coast path, up to Little Hangman and then on to Great Hangman, both rewarding you with marvellous views.
-In the other direction, towards Ilfracombe the path is a little more gentle taking you to the sheltered Watermouth Cove and the Watermouth Castle attraction.
+In the other direction, towards Ilfracombe the path is a little gentler taking you to the sheltered Watermouth Cove and the Watermouth Castle attraction.

 Combe Martin Museum and Tourist Information Point

 Watch the Combe Martin film: Combe Martin beach as never seen before by Andy Savagen